 Eye diseases

-Is our vision blurry?
-Are you having difficulty focusing?
+Is our vision blurred?
+Do you have difficulty focusing?

-The health of our eyes is a completely normal condition for most of us, we don’t even know what a treasure it is if someone has problem-free vision.
-However, it does not hurt to pay attention to each and every small sign, as early recognition can be the greatest help for most eye diseases.
+The health of our eyes is a perfectly normal state for most of us, and we don’t realise what a treasure it is to have problem-free vision.
+But it’s important to look out for every little sign, as early detection can be the biggest help with most eye conditions.

-We have collected the 17 most common eye diseases to get to know them better.
-What are the symptoms, where should we turn and what solutions are available?
+We’ve put together 22 common eye diseases to help you get to know them better.
+What are the symptoms, where should we go and what are our options?

 szembetegségek

-It doesn’t hurt to take control of our health as soon as possible!
+It’s a good idea to take control of your health as soon as possible!

 01

-Are our eyes red, itchy, watery, or burning and stinging?
-If we experience these, there is a high chance that we have conjunctivitis.
-This can be caused by a bacterium or a virus, and its treatment is always based on the recommendations of a specialist.
-With the right therapy, we usually get over this unpleasant eye disease quickly.
+Are your eyes red, itchy, oozing, burning and stinging?
+If you are experiencing these, there is a good chance that you have conjunctivitis.
+This can be caused by bacteria or a virus and treatment should be based on specialist advice.
+With the right therapy, we can usually get over this unpleasant eye condition quickly.

 02